Kalahasti Mahatyam

 Kalahasti Mahatyam is a 1954 Indian Telugu-language film directed by H. L. N. Simha starring Dr. Rajkumar.
-This is the only non-Kannada film starring Dr. Rajkumar.
+This is the only non-Kannada film fearuring Dr. Rajkumar.

 It is a musical hit film with some melodious Bhakti songs written by Tholeti Venkata Reddy.
 The music score is provided by R. Sudarshanam and R. Goverdhanam as Associate.
 They are beautifully sung by Ghantasala Venkateswara Rao, M. L. Vasantha Kumari, A.M.
 Raja and P. Susheela.

-The film is a remake of the 1954 Kannada film Bedara Kannappa which also starred Rajkumar in the lead role.
-This film was successful in Andhra Pradesh and screened more than 100 days.
+The film is a remake of the 1954 Kannada film Bedara Kannappa which also starred Rajkumar in the lead role.This film was successful in Andhra Pradesh and screened more than 100 days.

 Plot

-The story is that of Kannappa Nayanar, a noted Shiva Bhakta.
+The story is that of Kannappa, a noted Shiva Bhakta.